Originally coined by Monty Python

-- Also of a similar nature: during the Amateur Night segments of Showtime At The Apollo acts that were bombing would, after air raid type siren sounded, get ushered off stage by Sandman Sims (a disheveled looking old black man, who was actually a legendary tap dancer), who would dance a quick jig before returning offstage for the next act.
+- Also of a similar nature: during the Amateur Night segments of Showtime At The Apollo, acts that were bombing would, after an air raid type siren sounded, get ushered off stage by Sandman Sims (a disheveled looking old black man, who was actually a legendary tap dancer), who would dance a quick jig before heading offstage for the next act.

 - America's Got Talent (and its British version) have the three judges able to stop an act if all of their buzzers are pressed.

 - Or, in at least one instance, if one judge dislikes the act so much that they (read: she) press all of the buttons, sometimes wrestling the other judges away from their buttons in order to press them.